Tiffany0410/TradingSystem/phase1/README.txt

      whether or not to add the item back or not (ex. user may decide not to add the item back to his/her inventory after this trade).

+    - You can see your user ID and username after you logged in.
+And in the browse other users inventory option, you can not only see the items and their IDs but also their owner IDs so you can use that when you request for a trade.

+    - when you request for a one-way-trade, please keep in mind the numLendBeforeBorrow threshold and that the borrower needs to have numLend >= numBorrow

+    - We serialize when we create new users/admin users and when user/admin user logs out.
+So, if you force the program to stop, your progress will not be saved.
+So, you might want to immediately log out after you have done something major (ex. request for a trade) and then log in to proceed with the next functionality to test.

 4) Other things you should know to run the program: